-I had a vacancy in an upper unit 3-bed room in one of my properties.
-I put new windows in the bedrooms and updated a bit.
-It took me 3 months to get it rentable.
-Was extremely happy when I finally finished.
+I had a vacancy in an upper unit 3-bedroom in one of my properties.
+I put new windows in the bedrooms and did some updates to it.
+It took me 2 months to get it in rentable condition.
+I was extremely happy when I finally finished.

 I hired a less than enthusiastic real estate agent to rent it out for me.
-He was searching for a good tenant to fill the vacancy, and he knew I’m very picky about my tenants.
-He finally found a factory worker that moved to Detroit for 10 years and was planning on moving back after she retired.
-He was very adamant that she sign a multi year lease.
+He was searching for a good tenant to fill the vacancy, and he knew I’m very picky about who I rent to.
+He finally found a factory worker that moved to Detroit and was planning on staying for 10 years until she retires and then plans on moving back down south.
+He was very adamant that she sign a multi-year lease.
 He got her to sign a 5-year with a 5-year extension option.
 I couldn’t believe it she actually wanted to stay for 10 years!
 The lease started at $750 a month and every year, increased $25 a month.

 She started to update the house and pay for it.
 I couldn’t believe it; she bought new cupboards for the kitchen and decided to pay to have a granite countertop installed with a sunken sink.
 This was great, not only was the house improving but the value was too.
 A few months later she had the entire place painted too.

 She even sent me before and after pictures.
 I went there after it was all completed and it looked amazing.
-At that time there was no way I would have been able to afford all of this improvement.
+At that time I was just starting out and there was no way I would have been able to afford all of this improvement.
 She kept doing little things throughout the years too.
 On the front porch she put flowerpots out in the summer with beautiful flowers in them.
 I have no idea what kind they are but they look very nice.

 I was very fortunate with this tenant but at the same time there were a few things I did to attract a tenant like this.